grz0zrg/fas/README.md

 FAS support real-time rendering of the pixels data, the pixels data is compressed on-the-fly into a single file, FAS can then do offline processing and be used again to convert the pixels data into an audio .flac file, this  ensure professional quality audio output.

+### Future

-The ongoing development is to add more synthesis methods (FM/PM is WIP) and with the help of the essentia framework. (a C essentia wrapper is available)
+The ongoing development is to improve synthesis methods and implement new type of synthesis like spectral with the help of the essentia framework. (a C essentia wrapper is available)

 ### OSC